Wind4Greg/ECDSA-SD-TestVectors/README.md

 * [jsonld]() for JSON-LD processing
 * [multiformats](), [varint]() for Multiformat processing
 * [klona](https://www.npmjs.com/package/klona) For deep cloning of arrays and objects

-Libraries used to investigate stuff:

-* [json-pointer](https://www.npmjs.com/package/json-pointer) To check that my example pointers are okay and select what I wanted.
 * [di-sd-primitives](https://github.com/digitalbazaar/di-sd-primitives/tree/main) Some of the processing is quite involved so will compare my implementations against this.
 Will use both to generate test vectors.
 Using NPM's [link](https://docs.npmjs.com/cli/v8/commands/npm-link) mechanism to tie to a locally built version of this.
 In this project use the command `npm link @digitalbazaar/di-sd-primitives` after running `npm link` within that project.

+Libraries used to investigate stuff:

+* [json-pointer](https://www.npmjs.com/package/json-pointer) To check that my example pointers are okay and select what I wanted.

+# Assorted Notes

+**Very rough** subject to removal...

 ## Add Base Proof